-Traditionally, British eat Yorkshire pudding with roast beef made by their grandmother.
+Traditionally, the British eat Yorkshire pudding with roast beef made by their grandmother.
 However you don’t need to worry, when you are visiting London you can stop by at The Wolseley for the best Sunday Roast with a crispy and yet soft inside Yorkshire pudding along with a perfectly roasted beef.

 Address: 160 Piccadilly, London